MitoProfiles/MitoCarta/README.md

 # to run the dataframe with all mitochondria genes
 mitocarta::mitocarta_data$A_Human_MitoCarta3

-# to run the dataframe with human genoma
+# to run the dataframe with human genome
 mitocarta::mitocarta_data$B_Human_All_Genes

 # to run the daaframe with mitochondria patways